Workers’ Comp Benefits Are Available For Stress, Anxiety And Depression

 Note: Compensation for psychological injuries under Minnesota workers’ compensation is seldom a “slam dunk.”
 You need a lawyer experienced in this kind of claim, and knowledgeable about the law on the books and the many cases that are relevant to yours.

-Look To St. Paul Attorney Jackson Baehman For Answers
+Look To The St. Paul Attorneys at Baehman Law For Answers

 We need to talk about the extent of your injuries and a positive strategy for obtaining proper compensation.
-Contact Twin Cities workers’ compensation lawyer Jackson Baehman of Baehman Law in Woodbury at 651-447-6657.
+Contact the Twin Cities workers’ compensation lawyers at Baehman Law in Woodbury at 651-447-6657.